Namib Desert Facts

 This particular desert, although not expansive relative to some, still garners much-deserved notice.
 To begin with, it must be noted that, like other similar features, the dimensions vary slightly.
 This, quite understandably, occurs due to various natural processes.

-Firstly, it has an overall length measuring roughly 1,200 mi (1,931 km).
-Secondly, though, its overall width generally only averages about 120 mi (193 km).
-These dimensions, while slightly variable, serve to give the site an extremely elongated, rectangular shape.
+It has an overall length measuring roughly 1,200 mi (1,931 km).
+Despite this, its overall width generally only averages about 120 mi (193 km).
+These dimensions, while slightly variable, serve to give the site an extremely elongated, roughly rectangular shape.

-Further, in addition to the ubiquitous sand inherent to its nature, the starkly stunning Namib Desert also boast other remarkable features.
-Among these, however, its remarkable and visually impressive sand dunes remains of paramount interest.
+In addition to the ubiquitous sand inherent to its nature, the starkly stunning Namib Desert also boasts other remarkable features.
+Among these, however, its remarkable and visually impressive sand dunes remain of paramount interest to most viewers.

 That’s partly because of their extreme size.
 Amazingly, these natural formations measure an astounding 980 ft (300 m) high.
 But, these also extend for a difficult to imagine length of about 20 mi (32 km).
-These, therefore, rank as the second largest in the world.
+Due to that, these rank as the second largest in the world.

 Namib Desert Location, Geology, and Climate

-The Namib Desert formed in a region of the world known for its natural wonders.
+The Namib Desert also formed in a region of the world known for its natural wonders.
 It sits on the continent of Africa.
 The confines of this arid wonderland lie within the boundaries of the countries of South Africa, Angola, and Namibia, from which its name derives.